-This season Ben looks forward to many significant orchestral debuts across the globe including Oslo Philharmonic, DSO Berlin, Czech Philharmonic, Munich Chamber, Royal Liverpool Philharmonic, Pacific Symphony orchestras, Radio Symphony Orchestra Stuttgart and Orchestre National du Capitole de Toulouse, as well as returns to the BBC Symphony, BBC Scottish, Milwaukee Symphony amongst others.
+This season Ben makes many significant orchestral debuts across the globe with orchestras including the Oslo Philharmonic, DSO Berlin, Czech Philharmonic, Munich Chamber, Royal Liverpool Philharmonic, Pacific Symphony orchestras, Radio Symphony Orchestra Stuttgart and Orchestre National du Capitole de Toulouse, as well as returns to the BBC Symphony, BBC Scottish amongst others.
 As Principal Guest Conductor of the BBC Philharmonic, Ben will conduct the orchestra in several concerts across the season in Manchester’s Bridgewater Hall and elsewhere, with soloists such as Richard Goode and the Berlin Philharmonic’s Solo Horn Stefan Dohr, as well as in the studio and family and education concerts.

 Ben is a regular guest conductor with most of the UK’s orchestras, including the Philharmonia, City of Birmingham Symphony and BBC Symphony orchestras and has conducted twice at the BBC Proms, including on the occasion of Sir Peter Maxwell Davies’s 80th Birthday.
 Highlights of his 2016/17 season in Europe included debuts with the Vienna Symphony, Royal Stockholm Philharmonic, Swedish Radio Symphony orchestras.
 In the US Ben made his debut with the Chicago Symphony at Ravinia and returned to the LA Philharmonic to make his debut at the Hollywood Bowl following his season as Dudamel Fellow in 2013/14, and in the summer of 2017 he made his debut with the Houston Symphony Orchestra.

-A keen opera conductor, Ben made his debut in 2016/17 with Glyndebourne Touring Opera conducting Don Giovanni and returns in 2017/18 for a production of The Barber of Seville.
-In spring 2017 he made his debut at Stuttgart Opera conducting The Marriage of Figaro and in August 2017 he makes his debut at Royal Swedish Opera with The Magic Flute.
-Previous productions have included a specially-crafted arrangement of Mozart’s Die Entführung aus dem Serail with the Young Singers Academy at the Salzburg Festival and looking further ahead he will make his debut at London’s Coliseum with English National Opera in 2018/19.
+A keen opera conductor, Ben made his debut in 2016 with Glyndebourne Touring Opera conducting Don Giovanni and returned in 2017 for a production of The Barber of Seville.
+Elsewhere in 2017 he made his debut at Stuttgart Opera conducting The Marriage of Figaro and at Royal Swedish Opera with The Magic Flute.
+Previous productions have included a specially-crafted arrangement of Mozart’s Die Entführung aus dem Serail with the Young Singers Academy at the Salzburg Festival and looking further ahead he will return to Royal Swedish Opera and will make his debut at London’s Coliseum with English National Opera in 2018/19.

 Ben studied at the Guildhall School of Music and Drama with Sian Edwards, with whom he still works closely, and with Sir Colin Davis, who was a profoundly influential figure in Ben's musical development.